salimregragui/lexer_parser/README.md

-# lexer parser by Salim Regragui
+#Lexer parser by Salim Regragui
 A basic text game lexer and parser made in c language.
 This lexer/parser doesn't have the pretention of competing against the big wolfs of the domain but is rather just a learning project for me.

 Feel free to use this code for your project or change it :)

-# Example of how the parser works
+##Example of how the parser works

 - User : go to the store and then get beer from fridge and then go to the cashier and than take wallet from pocket and then look down.